kayode0x/Mini-Blog/README.md

 A lightweight blogging website built with react.

 # 1
-run `npm install` to load react dependencies
+run `npm install` to install the dependencies

 # 2
 run `npm start` to start the app